-Communicating with refugees and asylum-seekers is a vital component of UNHCR’s work in Turkey.
-In collaboration with the Turkish Government and a wide range of partners, UNHCR works to ensure that its persons of concern have the information they need to access protection and assistance services, as well as to make informed decisions about their lives.
-UNHCR also aims to receive information and feedback from the different refugee communities in order for its activities to best meet the needs of affected communities.
-Two-way communication between UNHCR and the people whom it serves not only ensures the effectiveness and quality of UNHCR’s programmes, but is key to accountability and transparency.
+Communicating with refugees is a vital component of UNHCR’s work in Turkey.
+In cooperation with the Government of Turkey and a wide range of partners, UNHCR works to provide refugees and asylum-seekers with the information that they need to access protection and assistance as well as to make informed decisions about their lives.
+UNHCR aims to receive feedback from refugee communities to tailor its communication to the needs of affected communities.

-UNHCR uses a variety of communication channels and tools to engage with and inform persons of concern of their rights, obligations and the services available to them in Turkey.
-It holds outreach and information sessions on key themes relating to protection and assistance services.
-UNHCR also produces printed materials to enable persons of concern to look at the information in their own time and share them with friends and family.
+UNHCR uses a variety of communication channels and tools to engage with and inform refugees and asylum seekers of their rights, obligations and the services available to them in Turkey.

 The Help website provides refugees with information on a wide range of key themes, ranging from registration to livelihoods.
 The platform is available in the languages most frequently spoken by refugees and asylum-seekers living in Turkey (Arabic and Farsi), and in English and Turkish.
 In addition to specifically targeting refugees, the website also serves a coordination role as it guides partner organizations and other stakeholders in accurately producing messaging on technical issues.
 Check it out at http://help.unhcr.org/turkey